 Redness and burning is highly linked to the itchy sensation, because once you have an inflammation in your skin, you are going to notice an almost immediate redness and burning feeling, if not treated, this inflammation is going to translate into the next side effect.

-Here is a very safe recipe I use from time to time, it’s not going to cause these side effects to your skin, however, it is going to give you fantastic results, especially if you are trying to lighten your skin color and improve its condition, such as when suffering from pimples, acne, oily skin, and even rash and other infectious skin problems.
+Here is a very safe recipe I use from time to time, it’s not going to cause these side effects to your skin; however, it is going to give you fantastic results, especially if you are trying to lighten your skin colour and improve its condition, such as when suffering from pimples, acne, oily skin, and even rash and other infectious skin problems.

 Take one tablespoon ground turmeric to which you are going to add two tablespoons melted coconut oil, mix everything very well and put in a glass container, don’t forget to close the lid.

-Every day, I simply want you to use two teaspoons on your skin.
+Every day, I want you to use two teaspoons on your skin.